A systematic study of super-Eddington layers in the envelopes of massive stars: Impact on the stellar properties

 There are many prescriptions available in the literature that relate the final properties of the star with the mass of the remnant it would form \citep[e.g.,][]{Eldridge2004,OConnor:2011,Fryer:2012,Ertl:2015}.
 Here we use the \citet{Belczynski:2008} prescription, which is the same as the StarTrack prescription in \citet{Fryer:2012}, to calculate the mass of the stellar remnants for each set of models.
 The method uses the total mass and the core mass of the star at the end of carbon burning to calculate the mass of the remnant \citep[we refer the interested reader to Section 6.1 of][for further details of the method]{Agrawal:2020}.

-Following \citet{Belczynski:2010}, we plot the remnant mass of the stars as a function of their initial mass as given by the three sets with numerical enhancements in Figure~\ref{fig:remnant_mass}.
-The top panel of the figure shows the remnant mass of the stars while the bottom panel shows the final total mass of the star and mass of the carbon-oxygen core.
+Following \citet{Belczynski:2010}, we plot the remnant mass of the stars as a function of their initial mass as given by the three sets of stellar models computed using the pragmatic solutions in Figure~\ref{fig:remnant_mass}.
+The top panel of the figure shows the remnant mass of the stars while the bottom panel shows the final total mass of the star and the mass of the carbon-oxygen core.

 For all the sets of models, the \citet{Belczynski:2008} prescription predicts the formation of black holes with masses in the range of 13--50\Msun{}.
-The difference in the mass of black holes as predicted by each set is less than 2\Msun{} for stars with initial masses up to 60\Msun{}, with the exception of the 30\Msun{} star where the model with extra mixing predicts a significantly higher remnant mass (22\Msun{} black hole) compared to other two sets (13\Msun{} black hole).
+The difference in the mass of black holes as predicted by each set is less than 2\Msun{} for stars with initial masses up to 60\Msun{}, with the exception of the 30\Msun{} star where the model with enhanced mixing length predicts a significantly higher remnant mass (22\Msun{} black hole) compared to other two sets (13\Msun{} black hole).
 For stars more massive than 60\Msun{} the curve diverges rapidly, and the difference between the remnant masses can be up to 14\Msun{}.
 A similar trend can be seen in the total mass and core masses for each set.
-For the 30\Msun{} star, the model with extra mixing predicts a higher final total mass but lower carbon-oxygen core mass compared to the other two sets.
+For the 30\Msun{} star, the model with enhanced mixing length predicts a higher final total mass but lower carbon-oxygen core mass compared to the other two sets.
 This is because a larger mixing length in the model leads to a more compact star with lesser mass loss.
 Thus, the 30\Msun{} model is able to retain most of its envelope and ends up with the final total mass of 26\Msun{}.
 Similarly, the origin of differences in the black hole mass predictions can be traced back to the mass-loss rates experienced by each model which themselves are dependent on the surface properties of the star.

+In models with enhanced mass loss, stars with initial masses greater than 50\Msun{} lose their hydrogen envelopes due to mass-loss and become Wolf--Rayet stars (cf. Figure~\ref{fig:HR_lrad_ledd}).
+As mentioned in Section~\ref{sec:standard_model}, we use the mass-loss prescription from \citet{NugisandLamers:2000} for Wolf--Rayet stars.
+Whilst more modern Wolf--Rayet mass-loss prescriptions exist \citep[e.g.,][]{Grafener:2005,Vink:2005}, and may lead to different absolute mass-loss rates, we expect that the \emph{relative} differences between the models shown in Figure~\ref{fig:remnant_mass} should be robust to this difference \citep[see for example][]{Belczynski:2010}.